Local Algorithms for Sparse Spanning Graphs: Proof of Theorem

-\ifnum\conf=0 \BPFOF{Theorem~\ref{thm:lb}} We consider a pair of oracles that generate a random graph from $\calF^+_{(v_0, v_1)}$ and $\calF^-_{(v_0, v_1)}$, respectively, on the fly.
+We consider a pair of oracles that generate a random graph from $\calF^+_{(v_0, v_1)}$ and $\calF^-_{(v_0, v_1)}$, respectively, on the fly.
 On query $(w,i)$ the oracle returns $(v, j)$ where $v$ is $i$-th neighbor of $w$, denoted $N(w,i)$, and $w$ is the $j$-th neighbor of $v$.
 If $w$ does not have an $i$-th neighbor then the oracle returns $\emptyset$.
 Both oracles construct the graph on demand, i.e. on on query $(w,i)$, if $N(w,i)$ was not determined in a previous step then the oracle determines $N(w,i)$.

-\paragraph{First Oracle} Recall that a random $d$-regular graph can be generated as follows (the approach was invented by~\cite{BC78} and independently by~\cite{Bol80}).
+\paragraph{First Oracle} Recall that a random $d$-regular graph can be generated as follows.
 Define a matrix $M = [n] \times [d]$ where the $i$-th row corresponds to the $i$-th vertex.
 Partition the cells of $M$ into $nd/2$ pairs, namely, find a random perfect matching on the cells of $M$.
 Now let $(w,i)$ and $(v, j)$ be a pair of matched cells, then in the corresponding graph it holds that $N(w,i) = v$ and $N(v,j) = w$.
 Thus, to obtain a random $d$-regular graph from the family of $d$-regular graphs $G=(V, E)$, for which $(v_0, v_1) \in E$ proceed as follows. \BE \item Match a random cell in $v_0$'s row to a random cell with $v_1$'s row. \item Find a random perfect matching of the remaining cells. \EE